-This course is an introduction to the field of business management.
-Topics include developing mission, vision and values, organizational culture, leadership, decision-making, organizational behavior, motivation, and human resource management.
-This course will present a survey of the basic methods by which managers have operated businesses, large and small.
+All forms of business require the involvement of managers to enable the successful operation of the organization.
+This course presents a survey of the basic methods by which managers have operated businesses, large and small.
 Foremost are the basic concepts of planning, leading, organizing, and controlling.
 Embedded within these key concepts are numerous skills that, when mastered, will allow you to embark on a career in business management.

-Course Code: BUS 1101 Prerequisite: None
+Course Code: BUSA 1101 Prerequisite: None